The Great Branding Disaster

 What’s wrong with this elevator?

 The great elevator dropping feeling came when someone emailed that campaign signage was ready for pickup.
 “Huh?” we said back in the office.
 No one remembered sending the sign design to the printer, and the roughs that had been approved were kind of low-res for that sort of application.
 After a few emails, it was learned that the sign design was actually NOT the approved design but one that was a home-spun back-of-napkin doodle that was in use when we came on the scene.
 Two-thousand signs will dot the local landscape, all with the wrong colors, wrong typeface, wrong logo, wrong EVERYTHING!
 They will contrast with the website, door hangers, business cards…well, you get the idea.
+A great branding disaster!

 “Oh, crap,” we said.

 Worse still, another email arrived just as we figured out the sign disaster.
-The two giant vinyl-clad busses that the campaign had been donated were out on the streets with yet ANOTHER logo and signage design.
+The two giant vinyl-clad buses that the campaign had been donated were out on the streets with yet ANOTHER logo and signage design.

 “Oh, crap,” we said again.
 That was our slogan for the day.